cyotek/Cyotek.Data.Nbt/README.md

 Cyotek.Data.Nbt is a library for reading and writing NBT format files used by Minecraft.
 However, the format is versatile enough to use for many other applications and purposes.

-It was originally based on [LibNBT](http://libnbt.codeplex.com/) found on CodePlex, but I've made a lot of changes to it.
-The API has substantially changed, although it should be easier to use than the original.

 In addition to support for the native binary NBT format, this library also offers the ability to read and write NBT tags to